 Note the very different appearance of this plot compared to the previous one – the meandering has disappeared.
 This new appearance is typical of a sequence of independent random draws from a population (i.e., a random sample).
 What we see is constant level, constant variance and a lack of meandering.

-Because the sequential variation patterns of Price and Shuffled Price are so different, it is implausible that the Price values are a sequence of independent draws from a population.
+Because the sequential patterns of Price and Shuffled Price are so different, it is implausible the stock prices are a sequence of random draws from a population.

 Suppose that instead of looking at time series plot, you only considered the summary